 Recent contributors to the Yale Journal of International Affairs include: Francis Gavin, Robert Jervis, John M. Owen IV, Marc Trachtenberg, Stephen M. Walt, David Cohen, Alexander Evans, Janet Napolitano, Oona Hathaway, Stanley McChrystal, Tony Blair, Paul Collier, Joseph Stiglitz, John Negroponte, and Mary Kaldor, among others.

 YJIA was established in 2004 by graduate students at Yale University’s MacMillan Center for International and Area Studies.
-Since 2011, YJIA has been proudly associated with Yale’s The Jackson Institute for Global Affairs, a division of the MacMillan Center.
+Since 2011, YJIA has been proudly associated with Yale’s The Jackson Institute for Global Affairs.

 Views expressed in the online and print versions of this journal do not necessarily represent those of the editorial board, board of advisers, MacMillan Center, Jackson Institute, or any other entity at Yale University.